AB 48 – K-12 and Community College Facilities Bond

 AB 1195 – Low-Carbon Fuel Standard

-Requires the California Air Resources Board to allow oil and gas companies to generate an innovative production method credit under the Low-Carbon Fuel Standard for using renewable natural gas to displace their existing use of natural gas.
+Requires the California Air Resources Board to consider allowing oil and gas companies to generate an innovative production method credit under the Low-Carbon Fuel Standard for using renewable natural gas to displace their existing use of natural gas.

-AB 1406 – Alternative and Renewable Fuel and Technology Program: Fuel Neutrality
+AB 1406 – Alternative and Renewable Fuel and Technology Program

-Requires the California Energy Commission, when allocating funds in the Alternative and Renewable Fuel and Vehicle Technology Program, to allocate no less than 20 percent of the funds to biofuels production and infrastructure, and no less than 25 percent to alternative fuel vehicle incentives.
+Requires the California Energy Commission, when allocating funds in the Alternative and Renewable Fuel and Vehicle Technology Program, to allocate no less 10 percent to alternative fuel and advanced technology vehicles.

 AB 1452 – CalSTRS Membership Eligibility